uday-singh231/cloudsmith-demo-us/README.md

 **Setup**

-1. Clone the repository to your local machine
+1. Clone the repository to your,nm local machine
 2. Create a new private repo in your Github namespace
 3. Upload the code to the newly created Github repo
 4. Start debugging!